max-winderbaum/simple-worktree/README.md

 Ensure you have appropriate permissions or run your terminal as administrator.
 Windows requires special permissions for creating symbolic links.

 ### Files not syncing
-1. Check that `.worktreesync` exists and has valid syntax
+1. Check that `swtconfig.toml` exists and has valid syntax
 2. Verify patterns match your intended files
 3. Ensure the source files exist in the main repository
 4. Remember: patterns work like `.gitignore` - without leading `/`, patterns can match at any level